 Clarity plan: what does this rage tell you?
 How will you move forward?

 Screaming, throwing paint, and art-making become meaning-making.
-Paired with breathwork and yoga, these embodied practices facilitate emotional release and nervous system integration.
+Paired with breathwork and Reiki guided meditation, these embodied practices honor your rage and facilitate nervous system integration.

 Nestled in the woods of Exton, Pennsylvania, Fox Den Wellness provides the perfect container for this work.
 The natural setting creates safety and permission to express what cannot be expressed in everyday life.